 Filming a live event video in Sydney requires a great deal of preparation and planning.
 If you miss something important due to poor planning, there are no second takes and no reshoots.
 As live events can move quickly and be unpredictable, we had to work on a comprehensive plan to get the shots we needed.

-Our recent shoot for the Magic: The Gathering Grand Prix required us to meet some specific criteria from the event hosts, and to show off their “escape room” setup, a challenge for Magic players to receive hints about an upcoming card release.
+Our recent shoot for the Magic: The Gathering Grand Prix required us to meet specific criteria set by the event hosts and showcase their “escape room” setup, a challenge for Magic players to receive hints about an upcoming card release.

 Camera Equipment

-We carefully selected our equipment based around getting the best quality footage without sacrificing mobility.
-So the Sony A7S was chosen with a body-mounted rig and follow focus to allow us a steady handheld image with the mobility required when moving around a large convention centre.
+We carefully selected our equipment to achieve the best quality footage without sacrificing mobility.
+The Sony A7S was chosen with a body-mounted rig and follow focus to allow for a steady, handheld image with the mobility required when moving around a large convention centre.

 Sound was recorded with a shotgun mic on a boom pole, into a mixer, which was then channelled into the mounted Sony audio input.